 If you want to know more about these spinal decompression home devices – Here are detailed reviews.

 You can also see detailed review for one of the most popular traction devices – The True Back Traction Device.

 2. Far Infrared Heating Pad – Forget about the ordinary heating pad (that is if you haven’t been burned by one already…), this is way better.
 It uses infrared light (not the UV rays that damage your skin) to deep penetrate in your lower back and relieve your pain effectively for about 6 hours.

 The deep penetrating heat helps speed up the healing in the area and helps your body fight inflammation better.
 Read more about infrared light therapy – Right Here.

 Step # 2 – Fixing the Root Cause

 Now that the pain is temporarily relieved, you can focus on real healing.
 The only way to do that is by rebuilding the support structure of your back.

 A healthy back comes from within.
 You can’t fix it with a pill.
 You can’t get it from a gadget.
 And the surgeon can’t install it on the operating table (too many back surgeries fail or produce no results at best).

 You have to physically rebuild the support system and in simpler terms – Restore the muscle balances in your lower back.

-You can learn more about muscle imbalances, how they caused your pain and how to fix them in this article.
+You can learn more about muscle imbalances, how they caused your pain and how to fix them in HERE.